kby-ai/FaceAttribute-iOS/README.md

 The system utilizes Face Liveness Detection technology to generate a real-time liveness score based on a single image captured by the camera.

-Additionally, the demo offers Face Recognition capabilities, enabling enrollment from a gallery and real-time identification of faces captured by the camera.
+Additionally, this demo offers Face Recognition capabilities, enabling enrollment from a gallery and real-time identification of faces captured by the camera.

 The demo also features an automatic Face Capture function that verifies various facial attributes, such as face quality, facial orientation (yaw, roll, pitch), facial occlusion (e.g., mask, sunglass, hand over face), eye closure, mouth opening, and the position of the face within the region of interest (ROI).